Serving the community for 52 years…and counting.

 What began in 1966 with 18 women from the Junior League of Minneapolis has grown today to a dynamic choir of nearly 60 women, including both members of the JLM and women from the community at large.

 LeagueAires annually sing at more than 40 venues throughout the Minneapolis and St. Paul metro area, including senior residences, nursing homes, businesses serving individuals with special needs, and schools for children with special needs.
-During the each performance season, LeagueAires touches over 5,000 lives and, as a group, volunteers approximately 10,500 hours.
+During each performance season, LeagueAires touches over 5,000 lives and, as a group, volunteers approximately 10,500 hours.
 Today, LeagueAires continues its over five-decades-long mission as a service project sponsored by the Junior League of Minneapolis.

 Experience the Story for Yourself